lesleyhiggins/lesleyhiggins.github.io/collections/_posts/2026-03-17-fixing-data-cloud-related-list-enrichment-permissions.md

 But when you try to extend that visibility to regular users — say, a service rep who just needs to *see* the enrichment data — you hit a wall.

-Salesforce's own help article ([Create a Permission Set for a Related List Enrichment](https://help.salesforce.com/s/articleView?id=data.c360_a_create_a_related_list_permset.htm&type=5)) walks you through creating a custom permission set and configuring Data Cloud Data Space Management.
+Salesforce's own help article (<a href="https://help.salesforce.com/s/articleView?id=data.c360_a_create_a_related_list_permset.htm&type=5" target="_blank" rel="noopener noreferrer">Create a Permission Set for a Related List Enrichment</a>) walks you through creating a custom permission set and configuring Data Cloud Data Space Management.
 That's all correct and necessary.
 But the article leaves out a critical step, which is what causes the `DataSpace` SOQL error.

 ## Why the Error Happens